SmitaRath/Bus-Service-Simulation/README.md

 Simulation is performed for the busses whch are arriving at same time and distributed uniformly along the route.

-Events

-Three types of events
+Below are the events which are taken into consideration while performing simulation :

-1. Arrival of the bus at bus stop
+1. Arrival of the busses at bus stops.
-2. Boarder baording the bus
+2. Boarder baording the bus.
 3. Person arrving at bus stop which is distributed exponentially.

 Observations